stprnvsh/paramlake/README.md

 - **Minimal Code Changes**: Simply add a decorator to your training function
 - **Automatic Gradient Capture**: Multiple methods for tracking gradients without manual instrumentation
-- **Comprehensive Data Collection**: Capture trainable weights, non-trainable variables, gradients, and activations
+- **Comprehensive Data Collection**: Capture trainable weights, non-trainable variables, gradients, activations, and optimizer states (including configuration).
 - **Optimized Storage**: Specialized chunk sizes and compression strategies for different tensor types
-- **Efficient Analysis**: Tools for analyzing and visualizing model parameters and gradients
+- **Efficient Analysis**: Tools for analyzing and visualizing model parameters, gradients, and optimizer states.
 - **Transactional Storage**: Supports Icechunk for cloud-native transactional tensor storage
 - **Framework Agnostic Design**: Core schema designed to work across TensorFlow, PyTorch, and JAX (TensorFlow implementation provided)
 - **Flexible Configuration**: YAML-based configuration for customizing what and how data is collected
 - **Production Ready**: Optimized for minimal training overhead while providing comprehensive parameter tracking
+- **Checkpointing**: Save and restore model weights and optimizer states to resume training from specific points
+- **Version Control for AI Models**: Like Git for AI models - save snapshots of your model and restore to any point in training history

 ## Installation